hammerheim-game/hammerheim-rules/3-warbands/witch-hunters.md

 faithful.
 The Priests of Sigmar are no exception, and the military wing of the cult is feared and respected throughout the Empire.
-The Grand Theogonist himself has granted the Warrior-Priests an edict to cleanse Hammerheim of Chaos filth.
+The Grand Theogonist himself has granted the Warrior-Priests an edict to cleanse Mordheim of Chaos filth.
 With fire burning in their eyes, the Warrior-Priests stride into battle, chanting aloud the Deus Sigmar, the praise of the patron god of the Empire.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |